DewofyourYouth/DewofyourYouth.github.io/_posts/2019-11-26-basic-vue-todo.md

 So in this little tutorial I will run through making a 'todo' app in Vuejs.
 I will be using the [localStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) to avoid annoyingly losing my list when I refresh the browser - but also avoid having to use a backend db API.
 It will also sync my todo list across multiple tabs in the same browser.

+The github repo for the finished project is [here](https://github.com/DewofyourYouth/vue-localStorage-todo) and a demo page for that repo is [here](https://dewofyouryouth.github.io/vue-localStorage-todo/).

 ## Set Up

 So this tutorial will assume that you know how to set up the basics for front end development with css and javascript.
 In your `index.html` within the body tags - before you import your `index.js` file - import the Vuejs library like this: